About probation and parole violations

 Who is a client?

 A client is someone who is on adult probation, adult parole or juvenile probation in Hennepin County.
 For this data portal, clients only include individuals on adult probation.

-What is the difference between 'maximum physical capacity' and 'functional capacity'?
+What is the difference between probation and parole?

 Probation is a type of court-ordered supervision whereas parole, or supervised release, is a conditional release from prison.
 In Minnesota, many individuals who are in a state prison are eligible for supervised release after they have served the mandatory two-thirds of their sentence.
 The remaining one-third of their sentence is served on supervised release.
 While on supervised release, clients are supervised by agents in our department, and they must adhere to guidelines set by the Minnesota Department of Corrections.